REC_01

 Furthermore, advanced pipelines implement an iterative self-checking mechanism.
 The LLM reviews its own draft against the provided translation notes, refining the output until all lexical and semantic constraints are satisfied.

-Systems now use reinforcement learning to teach models how to search dictionaries for newly coined words or slang in real-time.
-This process allows the model to search a database before generating a final translation.
+Adaptive agents now monitor social media signals to identify newly coined words in real-time.
+This process allows the model to search an ephemeral "Slang Index" before generating a final translation for marketing copy.

 Benefits of Enhancing Translation with RAG-Powered Models